starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     assert codes['starknet_env'] == codes['amm_starknet_env']

-We can now explore a few examples which demonstrate contract interaction using the StarkNet CLI tool.
+We can now explore a few examples which demonstrate how to interact with the contract using the StarkNet CLI tool.
 An instance of this contract is deployed and initialized at address ``0x05``.

 To use the StarkNet CLI, start by generating the ABI of the contract: